 School Liaison Office

 Military life presents unique challenges to students and their Families, and School Support Services can help.
-School Support Services, which is a part of Child & Youth Services (CYS), provides a wide range of services through the School Liaison Program.
-School Liaison Officers (SLOs) work directly with Families, educators, and military units to ensure smooth transitions and deliver resources to military-connected students and their Families.
-These services are provided at no cost to you.
+School Support Services, which is a part of Child & Youth Services (CYS), provides a wide range of support through the School Liaison Program.
+School Liaison Officers (SLOs) are your best support in the areas of education, schools, and military transitions.
+SLOs act as a conduit between schools - including public schools, private schools, and homeschooling - and the installation.

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.